Covid-19 Update – H.E. President Hage Geingob

 before we move into a subsequent Stage, review will be undertaken to

-10. The Stage 3 and Stage 4 in terms of timelines are indicative and intended
+enable Government to agree on what activities will be allowed. - The Stage 3 and Stage 4 in terms of timelines are indicative and intended

 to assist with business planning.
 The actual duration of each stage may be